Isoperimetric Inequalities on Slabs with applications to Cubes and Gaussian Slabs: Three dimensional cube

 Denote $p_0 = 0$, $p_1 = \frac{4\pi}{81} \beta^2$, $p_2 = \frac{1}{\pi}$, $p_3 = 1 - p_2$, $p_4 = 1 - p_1$, $p_5 = 1$, the points where $\I_m$ is non-differentiable.
 We denote by $g_i$ the genus of the conjectured minimizers in the range $v \in (p_i,p_{i+1})$, namely $g_0 = 0$, $g_1 = 1$, $g_2 = 1$, $g_3=1$, $g_4=0$, and set $\chi_i = 2 - 2 g_i$ to denote the corresponding Euler characteristics.
 The Euler characteristic of a closed surface $\Sigma$ is denoted by $\chi(\Sigma) = 2 - 2 g(\Sigma)$.
 The following was observed in \cite[Theorem 9]{HPRR-PeriodicIsoperimetricProblem} as a consequence of the Gauss-Bonnet theorem (recall that we are using the uniform measure on $\T^3(\beta)$, yielding a factor of $8 \beta$ relative to the formulation in \cite{HPRR-PeriodicIsoperimetricProblem}): \begin{proposition}[Hauswirth--P\'erez--Romon--Ros] For all $\bar v \in (p_i , p_{i+1})$, the conjectured profile $\I_m$ satisfies:

 If $\Sigma$ is the boundary of an isoperimetric minimizer of volume $\bar v \in (0,1)$, then the actual profile $\I$ satisfies at $\bar v$:

-in the viscosity sense. \end{proposition} In view of all of the above, a simple application of the maximum principle as in \cite[Lemma 8]{HPRR-PeriodicIsoperimetricProblem} yields the following useful proposition; for completeness, we sketch a proof.
+in the viscosity sense (recall Definition \ref{def:viscosity}). \end{proposition} In view of all of the above, a simple application of the maximum principle as in \cite[Lemma 8]{HPRR-PeriodicIsoperimetricProblem} yields the following useful proposition; for completeness, we sketch a proof.

 \begin{proposition} Let $p_i \leq \bar v_1 \leq \bar v_2 \leq p_{i+1}$, where $\{p_i\}$ are as above.
 If $\I(\bar v_j) = \I_m(\bar v_j)$ for $j=1,2$, then necessarily $\I(\bar v) = \I_m(\bar v)$ for all $\bar v \in [\bar v_1,\bar v_2]$.
-Moreover, any minimizer of volume $(\bar v_1 , \bar v_2)$ must be enclosed by a round sphere if $i \in \{0,4\}$, a round cylinder about a shortest closed geodesic if $i \in \{1,3\}$, or two parallel totally geodesic tori if $i=2$. \end{proposition} \begin{proof}[Sketch of proof] Recall that $\I$ is continuous on $[0,1]$.
+Moreover, any minimizer of volume $\bar v \in (\bar v_1 , \bar v_2)$ must be enclosed by a round sphere if $i \in \{0,4\}$, a round cylinder about a shortest closed geodesic if $i \in \{1,3\}$, or two parallel totally geodesic tori if $i=2$. \end{proposition} \begin{proof}[Sketch of proof] Recall that $\I$ is continuous on $[0,1]$.
 Assume that $\min_{\bar v \in [v_1,v_2]} \I(\bar v) - \I_m(\bar v) < 0$.
 Since $\I(\bar v_j) = \I_m(\bar v_j)$, $j=1,2$, the minimum must be attained at some $\bar v \in (\bar v_1,\bar v_2)$.
 Let $\Sigma$ be the boundary of a minimizer of volume $\bar v$.
 Since $\I(\bar v) < \I_m(\bar v)$, we deduce from Proposition \ref{prop:genus} that $g(\Sigma) \geq 2$, and hence $\chi(\Sigma) \leq -2 < 0 \leq \chi_i$.